-Michael Wisehart, Director Department of Economic Security
+Angie Rodgers, Director Department of Economic Security

-We have audited, in accordance with U.S. generally accepted auditing standards and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the State of Arizona, Department of Economic Security (Department), Division of Developmental Disabilities (Division), Arizona Long Term Care System Contract (ALTCS Contract), as of and for the year ended September 30, 2021, and the related notes to the financial statements, which collectively comprise the ALTCS Contract's financial statements, and have issued our report thereon dated March 31, 2022.
+We have audited, in accordance with U.S. generally accepted auditing standards and the standards applicable to financial audits contained in Government Auditing Standards, issued by the U.S. Comptroller General, the financial statements of the State of Arizona, Department of Economic Security (Department), Division of Developmental Disabilities (Division), Arizona Long Term Care System Contract (ALTCS Contract), as of and for the year ended September 30, 2022, and the related notes to the financial statements, which collectively comprise the ALTCS Contract's financial statements, and have issued our report thereon dated April 27, 2023.

-Internal control over financial reporting
+Report on internal control over financial reporting

-In planning and performing our audit of the financial statements, we considered the Division's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the ALTCS Contract's financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Division's internal control.
+In planning and performing our audit of the financial statements, we considered the Division's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Division's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the Division's internal control.

-Our consideration of internal control was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies, and therefore, material weaknesses or significant deficiencies may exist that have not been identified.
-However, as described in the accompanying schedule of findings and recommendations, we did identify certain deficiencies in internal control over financial reporting that we consider to be material weaknesses and significant deficiencies.
+Our consideration of internal control was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies, and therefore, material weaknesses or significant deficiencies may exist that were not identified.
+However, as described in the accompanying schedule of findings and recommendations, we identified certain deficiencies in internal control that we consider to be material weaknesses and significant deficiencies.

 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the ALTCS Contract's financial statements will not be prevented, or detected and corrected, on a timely basis.
-We consider the deficiency described in the accompanying schedule of findings and recommendations as item 2021-02 to be a material weakness.
+We consider the deficiencies described in the accompanying schedule of findings and recommendations as items 2022-02 and 2022-03 to be material weaknesses.

 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
-We consider the deficiency described in the accompanying schedule of findings and recommendations as item 2021-01 to be a significant deficiency.
+We consider the deficiency described in the accompanying schedule of findings and recommendations as item 2022-01 to be a significant deficiency.

-Compliance and other matters
+Report on compliance and other matters

 As part of obtaining reasonable assurance about whether the ALTCS Contract's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.
+The results of our tests disclosed an instance of noncompliance or other matter that is required to be reported under Government Auditing Standards and that is described in the accompanying schedule of findings and recommendations as item 2022-03.